 Zero Motorcycle Users:- A variant can be ordered terminating in a C13 plug to replace the standard charging lead to permit charging the older non-Type 2 socket-equipped Zeros (which have a matching ‘C14’ charging socket - see pics below) from a standard ‘free-cable’ (ie non-tethered) charging point.
 Please order the ADP13 (and extra length, if needed).
 This is available in either single or dual formats (see single version photo below).

-Please note that some Zeros may have a ‘tight’ C14 socket that has reduced clearance between the bikes frame and the C14 socket for the bulky part of the C13 plug and therefore the standard C13 plug will not fully plug into the bike’s socket.
-These bikes require the ‘ADP13-S’ adaptor which uses a special moulded-on plug which is slightly smaller.
+Please note that some early Zeros have a ‘tight’ C14 socket that has reduced clearance between the bikes frame and the C14 socket for the bulky part of the C13 plug and therefore the standard C13 plug will not fully plug into the bike’s socket (see photo below - far right).
+These bikes require the ‘ADP13-S’ adaptor which uses a special moulded-on plug which is slightly smaller than the standard C13 plug.
 This version will also fit the ‘standard’ Zero C14 socket but is more expensive.
+Note that the ‘ADP13-S’ adaptor cable is available only at 3m long, maximum and uses 1.5mm2 PVC covered flex.
+If you want it shorter, let me know on ordering.

 Twizy Users:- The standard UK Twizy plug has a rather large 13A mains plug strain relief moulding which interferes with the proper closing of the MasterPlug version (only) socket lid.
 You can remove 2 segments of the strain relief (as shown here...) using either a craft knife or snippers which will allow the lid to close easily.
+Some customers have advised that the actual Twizy cable diameter is too large for the seal in the ADP2 socket. f you find this is the case I can only suggest that you carefully (to avoid damaging the socket) ream out the seal (with the lid closed) with a suitably sized drill.
 The standard Twizy plug will fit the Standard socket without modification.

 Zappi EVSE Users:-